Sydney High School Rifle Club: History

 In 2013, the club won the 2nd grade competition for the first time in its history.

 In 2016, the club was Premiers in the GPS 1st Grade and 2nd Grade Competitions.

+In 2019, the club was Premiers in the GPS 1st Grade and 2nd Grade Competitions.

 Overseas Tours

 Since 1994, the Club has sent teams overseas to contest international events.
 The 1994 Tour to the United Kingdom, which involved seven boys and one girl, was an outstanding success, and an invitation was received from the British National Rifle Association to send a further team to England in 1996.
 This team, of five students, contested the Imperial Meeting at Bisley and shot in the Under 25 Match against national teams from the United Kingdom and Canada.

 In 1998, a team travelled to Canada to contest the Dominion of Canada Rifle Association matches at Connaught Ranges, just outside Ottawa.
 The same year, Sydney Boys High School won its first GPS Rifle Shooting Premiership.

 In 2000, along with school teams from The Armidale School and New England Girls' School, a team was sent to the World Championships and 'Millennium Meeting' at Bisley as part of the Australian Schools Combined Rifle Team.
 A number of Sydney Boys High School students were selected to compete in the Australian Under 21 Team during these Championships, with one student touring with the Australian Under 25 Team throughout Scotland and England.